 Time to first token (TTFT) measures how quickly the LLM begins generating a response after receiving a prompt.
 A lower TTFT indicates a faster response time, crucial for maintaining a smooth user experience.
 Optimizing TTFT involves minimizing the complexity and length of the prompt and ensuring efficient retrieval of relevant context.
 Chain-of-thought reasoning can increase TTFT due to added complexity.

-Parameters are variables within prompts that customize and control the LLM's behavior.
+The application state, previously known as parameters, are application variables within prompts that customize and control the LLM's behavior.
 They allow for dynamic input and can be adjusted based on the task requirements.

 Tools are external functionalities or APIs that the LLM can use to perform specific actions or retrieve information beyond its base capabilities.
 AIP Agents with tools configured will use chain-of-thought reasoning.